 - Having a dwelling place (i.e. a home) in Canada,

 - A spouse or common-law partner in Canada, and

 - Residence outside of Canada throughout a tax year

-- Residence within Canada in a tax year being less than 183 days
+- Residence within Canada in a tax year is less than 183 days

 - Personal-use property in Canada